superworld-cyens/MED4PEST/README.md

 3. **OpenCV not installed**:
     - Error: OpenCV cannot be installed using Pip due to compatibility issues.
     - Solution: Install OpenCV from the source file.

+4. **While importing cv2, Numpy version error**
+    - Error: Please note and check the following:
+        * The Python version is: Python3.9 from "/usr/bin/  python"
+        * The NumPy version is: "1.26.4"
+        * from .cv2 import * ImportError: numpy.core.multiarray failed to import

+    - Solution: pip3 install --upgrade pip, pip3 install --force-reinstall numpy

 ## Acknowledgements